cabalmail/cabal-infra/docs/setup.md

     2. When it finishes the plan phase, confirm and apply.
     3. The output will include name servers.
 [Update the domain registration](./registrar.md) for your control domain with these name servers. *Before proceeding to the terraform/infa workspace, make sure this change is complete*.

-3. Run the terraform/infra workspace.
+3. *WHOA*.
+Do not proceed until step 2.3 is complete, and your registrar confirms that your nameservers match those in the output from Terraform.
+Once that is done, run the terraform/infra workspace.
+If step 2 was successful, Terraform Cloud will already have queued a plan, and you need only approve it.
 WARNING: Performing this step will result in charges on your credit card from Amazon Web Services.

     1. Queue a plan in your Terraform Cloud terraform/infra workspace.
     2. When it finishes the plan phase, confirm and apply.